WasatchPhotonics/Wasatch.PY/WasatchShell/README.md

 simple and useful demonstration of how to enable and query various functions, as well as perform quick tests from the command-line.

+Note that the local copy of EEPROM.py is snapshot of ../wasatch/EEPROM.py, and can be freely updated from that source.

 # Sample Execution

     $ ./wasatch-shell.py